Narrative Therapy

 If you feel defined by what happened to you, or you want to rewrite your story rather than being stuck in it, narrative therapy offers a way to separate who you are from the problem you are carrying.
 Developed by Michael White and David Epston, narrative therapy is supported by clinical research as effective for trauma, grief, depression, and identity-related distress.

-Sean offers narrative therapy in Victoria, BC, from his Colwood practice, with virtual sessions across British Columbia.
+Sean uses narrative therapy across his practice, particularly for trauma, grief, family of origin work, and relational patterns.
+He offers narrative therapy in Victoria, BC, from his Colwood office, serving Langford and the Westshore, with virtual sessions across British Columbia.
 Sessions are covered by most extended health plans through the CCPA.
 Book a session.

 Learn about Sean’s background in military service, trades, ministry, and journey to becoming a therapist.